WorldAmethyst/JavaCardDevelopmentTool/README.md

 # JavaCardDevelopmentTool
-The Java Card Development Tool are mainly:
+The Java Card Development Kits are mainly:

 1, JCOP: